DropDaDeuce/LethalGargoyles/README.md

 ## To Do
  - Add "Prior Death" taunts.
 This will be a chance to taunt you for how you died in the prior round. - Idea submitted by Sniker
-    - Died to fall damage
+    - Taunt for each cause of death.
-    - Died to a specific enemy
+    - optional Coroner Integration for specific causes.
  - Add "Action" taunts.
 They will trigger based on some of your actions. - Idea submitted by Sniker
     - Pick up an annoying item.
     - Near a ledge
     - Kill another enemy
+    - Getting lost
  - Find more ways for him to be mischievous.
 (Keeping the theme of him trying to stay hidden)

 ### Credits: